Toxins/Toxins.github.io/_pages/Notes.md

 {% include base_path %}

-This a evolving [pdf](https://Toxins.github.io/pdfs/MYCV.pdf) for "The Yang-Mills equation over riemann surfaces".
+This a evolving [note](https://Toxins.github.io/pdfs/Notes for "The Yang-Mills equation over riemann surface".pdf) for "The Yang-Mills equation over riemann surfaces".